davidwynter/LFM_Entropy/README.md

 An experiment applying Entropy to a Liquid Foundation Model (LFM) The ideas for this come from https://github.com/kyegomez/LFM and https://github.com/xjdr-alt/entropix

-At this point it is mearly theoretical, I am trying to grok how it might work, it has not been tested.
+At this point it is merely theoretical, I am trying to grok how it might work, it has not been tested.

 # LFModel with Entropy Regularization